 Instead, focus your energies on addressing the problem.
 Communicate a solution to the team in simple and clear language so that implementing it will be easy.
 In other words, fix the problem first and deal with the ‘who” afterwards.

 When you deal with the “who”, be equally judicious in your choice of words, tone and volume.

 I know from experience that the effective communication process and the integrity of the team are enhanced when you address the problem in this manner.

-Not only is this an indication of poor communication, it’s also an abuse of power.
+If you don't, not only is this an indication of your poor communication, it’s also leads to an abuse of power.

 10. Don't use a "One-Size-Fits-All" approach to communication